Creativity Found: Finding Creativity Later in Life

 Claire Waite Brown:

 Yeah.
-So I'd obviously like I mentioned before, I'd always done junk modelling and all sorts of things, made things out of other things, repurposed, that kind of thing.
-So I'd been sort of making bits of jewellery, just from things I found around, I really enjoyed looking at odd vintage pieces.
+So I'd obviously, like I mentioned before, I'd always done junk modeling and all sorts of things, made things out of other things repurposed, that kind of thing.
+So I'd been sort of making bits of jewellery just from things I found around.
+I really enjoyed looking at old vintage pieces.
 So I'd essentially learn by taking things apart, putting them back together, making other things out of them.
-So I'd go around teak fairs, obviously, always with someone because I'd collapse on various occasions whilst getting around.
-And I'd buy the all these often broken jewellery pieces, make new things out of them.
-And gradually, people started buying things.
-And it was soon sort of after that, then I realised, well, there's really something here, this is something that I can really turn into a business.
-And I thought, well, unless I do mass production, which obviously I didn't want to do, then you've got to work with things that are higher and materials, so precious metals.
-So I taught myself to work with silver, then I learned to make lace, I was at one of these antique fairs.
-And my mum pointed to this gadget for making lace and said are by that you're enjoy it.
-So I got it for a couple of quid, taught myself to do it on YouTube, and about five minutes, it was a sort of stitching II thing.
-And you could make it up as you went along, which I really like, I don't like working with other people's patterns.
-And then I thought, well hang on a minute, it's possible to make moulds around things and then cast in metal.
-So I could make a mould around this, right.
-I mean, it's not easy to do, there are various other steps you have to go through.
-But I developed this and got a casting company to cast it.
-And I made all of these essentially lists, stitch models in silver, having no idea how to work silver.
-So then I had to get all this kit and learn that actually, you can't just fix things with little jump rings, you have to actually sold her because you're creating higher end pieces.
-And then you have to pick on acid and all the polishing.
-I mean, there's so much to learn around polishing, I'm always learning just on that topic.
-And then the next step, you're you're creating mounts for stone setting and the sort of gradually, I think my inspiration grew wider.
-And my aspiration in terms of what designs I'd like to create grow.
-So then I had to upskill and that's a journey I'm still on today.
+So I'd go around antique fairs, obviously always with someone because I'd collapse on various occasions whilst getting around and I'd buy all these often broken jewellery pieces, make new things out of them and gradually people started buying things and it was soon sort of after that then I realized, well, there's really something here, this is something that I can really turn into a business.
+And I thought, well, unless I do mass production, which obviously I didn't want to do, then you've got got to work with things that are higher end materials, so precious metals.
+So I taught myself to work with silver.
+Then I learned to make lace.
+I was at one of these antique fairs and my mum pointed to this gadget for making Lace and said, ah, buy that, you'll enjoy it.
+So I got it for a couple quid, taught myself to do it on YouTube in about five minutes.
+It was a sort of stitching y thing and you could make it up as you went along, which I really like.
+I don't like working with other people's patterns.
+And then I thought, well, hang on a minute, it's possible to make moulds around things and then cast in metal.
+So I could make a mould around this.
+Right.
+I mean, it's not easy to do.
+There are various other steps you have to go through.
+But I developed this and got a casting company to cast it and I made all of these essentially lace stitched models in silver, having no idea how to work silver.
+So then I had to get all this kit and learn that actually you can't just fix things with little jump rings, you have to actually solder because you're creating higher end pieces and then you have to pickle an acid and all the polishing.
+I mean, there's so much to learn around polishing.
+I'm always learning just on that topic.
+And so.
+And then the next step, you're creating mounts for stone setting.
+And sort of gradually I think my inspiration grew wider and my aspiration in terms of what designs I'd like to create grew.
+So then I had to upskill.
+And that's a journey I'm still on today.

 Claire Waite Brown:

-Do you think your whole being feels physically as well as emotionally and mentally better when you're doing rather than learning to do to be actually physically doing things?
-Yeah,
+Do you think your whole being feels physically as well as emotionally and mentally better when you're doing rather than learning to do, to be actually physically doing things?

-so actually approach learning and doing quite differently.
-It's almost like I've got the sort of academic side and then the doing side, I never enjoyed labs did not enjoy labs.
-So then when I was banned from the lab for being unsafe, I wasn't particularly sad.
-And I'm incredibly grateful for that timeout, which means I'm not stuck in a career making a white powder from a white powder from another white powder for more white liquid.
-Nothing against white powder.
-I've just taken a tablet of white powder, compressed white.
-But yeah, I've sort of approach those two quite differently, in a sense.
-So the way I do is with absolutely nothing to guide me whatsoever. dentally, it's a case of right I want to do this, this is the pathway I think I need.
-I'm going to try it and when it goes wrong, I'm going to then figure out how to do it and if I can't do that, then I'll maybe ask someone I mean it drives my husband nuts because sort of around the house.
-Or many just do this in my studio because that's sort of my space.
-I've got my studio at the front of the house but sort of when it comes to say drilling holes for shelf in the wall when I'm trying stuff how I'm not very accurate, so I'll just drill in them realise it's a little bit wonky Never mind where's he's the precision man the tidy man, I'm messy.
-I've got stuff everywhere.
-For this call just inspire me creatively.
-I've got two boxes of a heck of a lot of gemstones next to me just sort of got something pretty to look at the process.
+Yeah.
+So I actually approach learning and doing quite differently.
+It's almost like I've got this sort of academic side and then the doing side.
+I never enjoyed labs and did not enjoy labs.
+So then when I was banned from the lab for being unsafe, I wasn't particularly sad and I'm incredibly grateful for that timeout.
+Which means I am not stuck in a career making a white powder from a white powder, from another white powder from a white liquid.
+Nothing against white powders.
+I've just taken a tablet of white powder, compressed white powder.
+But yeah, I've sort of approached those two quite differently in a sense.
+So the way I do is with absolutely nothing to guide me whatsoever.
+Generally, it's a case of, right, I want to do this, this is the pathway I think I need.
+I'm gonna try it and when it goes wrong, I'm gonna then figure out how to do it.
+And if I can't do that, then I'll maybe ask Someone or.
+I mean, it drives my husband nuts because sort of around the house, I'd mainly just do this in my studio because that's sort of my space.
+I've got my studio at the front of the house.
+But sort of when it comes to, say, drilling holes for a shelf in the wall when I'm trying stuff out, I'm not very accurate.
+So I'll just drill and then realize it's a little bit wonky.
+Never mind.
+Whereas he's the precision man, the tidy man.
+I'm messy.
+I've got stuff everywhere for this call.
+Just to inspire me creatively, I've got two boxes of a heck of a load of gemstones next to me, just so I've got something pretty to look at in the process.

 Claire Waite Brown: